ourcodingclub/ourcodingclub.github.io/_posts/2016-12-11-maps_tutorial.md

 ## Creating a map using `ggplot2` and `rworldmap`

-In this part of the tutorial we are going to create a map showing occurrence records of two species of bird.
+In this part of the workshop we are going to create a map showing occurrence records of two species of bird.
 Rueppell's Vulture (_Gyps rueppellii_) feeds on large mammalian carrion and the African Penguin (_Spheniscus demersus_) feeds on small marine fish.
 It's likely that their distributions have distinct spatial patterns, we shall see!
 We will use species occurence data from the <a href="http://www.gbif.org/" target="_blank">Global Biodiversity Information Facility (GBIF)</a>, which can be found in <a href="https://github.com/ourcodingclub/CC-6-Maps" target="_blank">the repository</a> for this tutorial, which you should download if you haven't done so already.

 First, import the data we need, `Gyps_rueppellii_GBIF.csv` and `Spheniscus_dermersus_GBIF.csv`: